-The East Asia National Resource Center (EANRC), jointly administered by the Lieberthal-Rogel Center for Chinese Studies, the Center for Japanese Studies and the Nam Center for Korean Studies, anticipates offering Foreign Language and Area Studies (FLAS) Fellowships for undergraduate and graduate students for Summer 2015 and Academic Year 2015-16.
+The East Asia National Resource Center (EANRC), jointly administered by the Lieberthal-Rogel Center for Chinese Studies, the Center for Japanese Studies and the Nam Center for Korean Studies, offers Foreign Language and Area Studies (FLAS) Fellowships for undergraduate and graduate students for Summer 2015 and Academic Year 2015-16.

 Please click on each of the section titles below to display more detailed information about each topic.

 Two types of fellowships are available: Academic Year FLAS and Summer FLAS.

-Academic Year FLAS Fellowships provide support for tuition, mandatory fees, and living expenses for fall and winter terms for graduate and undergraduate students who are enrolled in a program of modern language study (at intermediate and advanced levels) and East Asian area studies, international studies including East Asia, or international aspects of professional studies.
-Currently, for AY2013-14, graduate students receive full tuition and required fees, fellowship benefits, and $15,000 in stipend.
-For AY2013-14, undergraduate fellowships are not available.
+Academic Year FLAS Fellowships provide support for tuition, mandatory fees, and living expenses for fall and winter terms for graduate and undergraduate students who are enrolled in a program of modern language study and East Asian area studies, international studies including East Asia, or international aspects of professional studies.
+Graduate students must be at the intermediate (2nd year) or advanced (3rd year or above) level of language proficiency; undergraduate students must be at the advanced level (3rd year or above).